 by H.G.
 Salome

 I think also that my ordeal was made easier to endure because it arose from a kind of political conflict, trivial though it was.
 Many people connected to area studies came to know of the history and issues of YCIAS I had written about, at least in part, and I hung on long enough to establish a reputation.
-This got me a few loyal supporters who helped in various ways when the bitter end came: my student employees (who demonstrated moral support by going out on strike when I was fired), a couple of intelligent co-workers (who knew the truth and remain allies), and, surprisingly, a handful of senior faculty (who were essential in establishing my credibility in this class-conscious environment).
+This got me a few loyal supporters who helped in various ways when the stunning end came: my student employees (who demonstrated moral support by going out on strike when I was fired), a couple of intelligent co-workers (who knew the truth and remain allies), and, surprisingly, a handful of senior faculty (who were essential in establishing my credibility in that class-conscious environment).
 The long development also gave me time to learn and understand what was happening and why, and to devise strategies along the way.

 I tell my stories backwards — all analysis and summation first, and the actual events second.
 Now to the story, much abridged, and this time not the chronicle of the harassment campaign (found in the rest of this website for those with the stomach for it), but briefly how it came about, and how, after all had been lost, a settlement came together without the designated actors knowing what was going on behind the scenes.